malevitzch/spaceships/README.md

 - Randomly generate a bunch of backgrounds

 ## other
+- Update weapon creation with a config struct so that it translates nicely to json
+- Compound header for modules
 - Update the introduction in the README (this document)
 - Add some testing library